My Amazon Review Disappeared

 And this shows in practice: Your Facebook friends can now see your Amazon reviews if you want them to.

-- The same search time stamp (QID) clicked by many different people who are already linked to you (this is what was discussed in the video)
+- The same search time stamp (QID) clicked by many different people who are already linked to you (this is what was discussed in the video).
+This point is discussed controversially.
+Some say it is nonsense; others insist that the time stamp does indicate whether clicks to the same link come from a genuine search or not and that it can backfire.

 And there are probably a dozen more factors in Amazon’s scoring algorithms.